We all want the truth, but we don’t want to be honest.

 Even though everyone has been aware of equality issues for decades, very few in the 1% have yet to initiate substantial and plausible solutions – race and equality problems need billions of dollars, not millions.

 In a repugnant game of one-upmanship, United States, China, and Russia are all exposing their underbellies, especially to their respective citizens.
 Leaders, who are feigning to have only now discovered the depth of racism, have been outed as disingenuous … we don’t need more talk, we need money – today.
 Everyone knows exactly what to do with funding, and it starts with education.

 The world is thankful for massive financial contributions from several individuals and companies regarding Racism and Covid, but the obscenely wealthy need to step up in even greater numbers to help in more substantial ways, and not just capitalize on fire sale investment opportunities.

-Everyone wants to leverage the momentum, including politico-celebrities.
+Everyone wants to leverage the momentum, including and especially politico-celebrities.
 Religious performers / self-described activists like the Reverend Al Sharpton are scrambling to get in the parade and capitalize on the energy – some do it more seamlessly than others.
 Iconic, anti-racism leaders, who clearly know that today’s atrocities were preventable, must surely be having a hard time post-race-riots managing the guilt they feel from their failures.
 No?
 Maybe not.
 It’s clear for anyone who cares to look though, that celebrity activists are not as results centric as they would like their followers to believe – a lot of noise, few tangible results.